-It is common knowledge that training and exercising keep your body fit while preparing it for peak performance.
-The question then becomes: Should you stretch before you start training or participating in any sporting activity?
-The two variants of stretching- dynamic and static- have been around for some time now.
+It is common knowledge that training and exercising help keep your body fit while preparing it for peak performance.
+The question then becomes: Should you stretch before you start training or taking part in any sporting activity?
+The two most common variants of stretching – dynamic and static – have been around for a while.

-Dynamic stretching particularly warms up your muscles, making your joints mobile and tendons more compliant.
-This, therefore, makes your body more prepared for physically engaging activities.
-So what makes dynamic stretches very popular among athletes and people who work out at large?
+Dynamic stretching increases systemic blood flow, which warms up your muscles, improves joint mobility, and increases tendon and ligament compliance.
+This makes your body more prepared for physically engaging activities.
+But what makes dynamic stretches so popular among athletes and people who work out?
 Let’s find out, shall we?

 What Is Dynamic Stretching?

-Exercising is one of the best things you can ever do to your body.
-It just doesn’t help you stay fit; it reduces the risk of you contracting certain diseases.
-However, before you get into that, your muscles and joints need to be in the correct form.
-We don’t want any mobility issues to arise during your workout because of tight muscle, now do we?
+Exercising is one of the best things you can ever do for your body.
+It doesn’t just help you stay fit, it also reduces the risk of contracting certain diseases.
+However, before you start, your muscles and joints need to be in the correct form.
+You don’t want any mobility issues to arise during your workout due to tight muscles.

-This is where stretches come in.
+This is where stretching comes in.
 Stretching is naturally intuitive.
-For instance, when you yawn and stretch, you later feel good, right?
+For example, when you yawn and stretch, you feel good, right?
 Stretching has a way of making your body feel invigorated.
-They have been increasingly incorporated in exercises over time, and their form evolved for maximum benefit.
+It has been increasingly incorporated in exercises over time and its form has evolved for maximum benefit.

-Dynamic stretches are one of these evolutions.
-These are active movements that involve stretching your muscles to their full range of motion.
-They are usually done as part of warm-up routines before athletic events or workout sessions.
-In most cases, dynamic stretching imitates the physical activities that you’re about to engage in.
+Dynamic stretches are one such evolution.
+Dynamic stretching is often performed through a functional range of motion depending on the person’s typical goal that may or may not incorporate a particular muscle or joint’s full range of motion.
+They are generally done as part of warm-up routines before athletic events or workout sessions.
+In the majority of cases, dynamic stretching imitates the physical activities you’re about to engage in.

 Dynamic stretching exercises are known to increase your power, sprint, agility, jump, and overall performance.
-This has been attributed to the fact that these exercises tend to excite your muscles faster and earlier.
+This is attributed to the fact that these exercises excite your muscles faster and earlier.
 As a result, your coordination is significantly improved (1).

-So are there any significant benefits that arise from warming up using dynamic stretches?
-And if there are, are they worth the trouble?
+Are there any significant benefits that arise from warming up using dynamic stretches?

 What Are The Benefits Of Dynamic Stretching?